-The FRG leader IS NOT in charge of the FRG.
+The FRG leader ISN’T in charge of the Family Readiness Group.
 I cannot stress that enough!
 Most people will think that the FRG leader is in charge because they’re the ones sending out emails, recruiting volunteers, planning events, etc. While the FRG leader does do all these things, these tasks are completed only after receiving the commander’s seal of approval.
 Most times what’s been planned and implemented is 100% the commander’s but the FRG leader gets the job done.

 FRG leaders (and commander) attend monthly steering committee meetings where they’re briefed on community events, updates to benefits, training calendars, and troop movements.
 They then take that information and send it out to all the members of their FRG, via email though Facebook has aided many.

 FRG Leaders Can Choose to Go Above and Beyond

 FRG Leaders also plan social events, run fundraisers, start meal trains, curate baby baskets… the sky is the limit on what they can do.
 Similar to the advisor, the leader is typically the commander’s spouse.
 This isn’t always the case.
 Many company commanders these days aren’t married or their spouses have careers that don’t allow for a large volunteer commitment.
 In these cases I’ve seen everything from a “seasoned” NCO spouse to one of the other officer’s wives do the job.
 The most important part about doing the job is the commitment to the position.
 It can be a lot of work, often thankless, and quite stressful.